They're Only Chasing Safety: Composition and lyrics

 The output of Underoath has been categorized as metalcore, and the overall style present on They're Only Chasing Safety has been further described as "melodic [and] emo-leaning".
 According to Alex Henderson of AllMusic, "this screamo/post-hardcore/melodic hardcore approach is quite different from full-fledged metalcore; while metalcore units like Hatebreed, Brick Bath, and Finland's notoriously ferocious Rotten Sound go right for the jugular, Underoath and similar bands prefer to mix honey with vinegar".
 Andrew Segal of Cross Rhythms described the album as nu metal, and said it is on "the heavier side of the rock scale."
 Andrew Sacher, writing for Brooklyn Vegan, referred to They're Only Chasing Safety as "one of melodic metalcore's biggest mainstream breakthroughs".
+Additionally, some associate the album with scene music.

 Henderson said the references to Christianity are more subtle than anything from the band's contemporaries.
 Brian Flota in his book The Politics of Post-9/11 Music noted unlike other Christian acts, Underoath refer to Jesus by name, whereas others refer to the figure as "Him".
 The most pop-like tracks on the album, such as "Reinventing Your Exit", were written when Taylor was still a member.
 Gillespie was given more-vocal presence to contrast with Chamberlain's screams.
 In the past, Taylor had been the sole lyricist, but for They're Only Chasing Safety, Chamberlain and Gillespie contributed lyrics.
 Chamberlain said he had to adapt to Gillespie writing chorus sections as he did not listen to many bands with choruses.
 Chamberlain solely wrote the words to three of the tracks and Gillespie wrote one-to-two by himself, and the rest they wrote together.